DeqodeShubhamKaushalya/Github-Searcher/README.md

 ## Description

-- In developed feature users have right to access complete details of public repositories also users can view complete profile of a handler by using there name.
+- We developed a system in which user can access all the information of public repositories and user profile of a specific github handler.

 ## What we want to achieve

-- Users should be able to get all the public repositories with there respective details, using handler name
-- Ability to get complete profile of a handler using handler name
+- We want to develop a system in which user can easily access all the information of public repositories and also user can access complete profile of a specific git handler.

 ## Prerequisite